 엄마 (eom-ma) = This is the most casual way to say mother in Korean.
 This should also only be used to address your own mother.
 Kids especially like to use this one.

 If you want to say ‘My mother’ in Korean, you wouldn’t use the commonly used ‘내’ for my, but ‘우리’.
 For example:

 우리 어머니 (u-ri eo-meo-ni)

 You may think that 우리 is only used for ‘we’, but it can mean ‘my’ in many cases.

-Now you may ask, is their a mother’s day or father’s day in Korea.
+Now you may ask, is there a mother’s day or father’s day in Korea.
 The answer is yes and no. Both mothers and fathers share a special holiday called Parent’s Day (어버의날) in May.
 It’s a pretty big day for parents, and they are usually given flowers, taken out to dinner, and given money.